 While there are many important factors that make up a successful relationship, none are as fundamental as the pace, rhythm, time perspective, and punctuality that you share.
 Thus, it is critical to “Hear the beat” of your conflict in order to change it.

-Moving through life at different speeds, couples find it hard to connect, to communicate, or to coordinate their activities and efforts to build and maintain a life together.
-Oftentimes, one person within a couple is more fast paced, trying to fit as much as possible in a day and constantly moving.
-The slower paced partner, on the other hand, prefers not to be rushed, savors the moment, and is happy to accomplish tasks more deliberately and carefully.
+Moving through life at different speeds, couples often find it hard to connect, to communicate, or to coordinate their activities and efforts to build and maintain a life together.
+Oftentimes, one person within a couple is more fast-paced, trying to fit as much as possible in a day and constantly moving.
+The slower-paced partner, on the other hand, prefers not to be rushed, savors the moment, and is happy to accomplish tasks more deliberately and carefully.

 The partners’ pace and the role it plays in how they handle emotions is one of the key attractants early in the relationship, and we often pick persons whose pace is the opposite of our own.
 We unconsciously look to our partner to either speed us up (and energize us) or slow us down (and calm us).
 But somewhere along the journey, we get tired of having our partner rush us (if we are slower) or drag us down (if we are temperamentally faster).
 And there’s the rub that leads to couple conflict.

 The interesting thing is that most couples don’t realize the root problem of their conflict is the difference in their pace — they complain of communication difficulties, arguments about getting things done, and different energy levels instead of the actual issue.
 The slow partner describes the fast partner as neurotic, restless, or anxious, while the fast one assesses the slow one as boring, uninspired, unmotivated, or depressed.